s3rius/rustus/docs/configuration.md

     you must provide connection string for master Redis server.
     Since rustus need to have latest information and it writes a lot.

+Configuration parameters:
-`--info-db-dsn` - connection string for your Redis database.
+* `--info-db-dsn` - connection string for your Redis database.
     It's required if `redis-info-storage` is chosen.
+* `--redis-info-expiration` - number of seconds when key will expire.

 === "CLI"

     ``` bash
     rustus --info-storage "redis-info-storage" \
-        --info-db-dsn "redis://localhost/0"
+        --info-db-dsn "redis://localhost/0" \
+        --redis-info-expiration 100
     ```

 === "ENV"